CACar Affordability UK

 This is an estimate only.
 Your actual monthly payment and rate depend on the lender and your circumstances.

-Tip: to include negative equity, add the shortfall to the car price above (e.g. £18,000 new car + £2,000 negative = £20,000) and use your real deposit.
-The "finance amount" will then reflect borrowing for the car plus the negative equity.
+Tip: to include negative equity, add the shortfall to the car price (e.g. £18,000 new car + £2,000 negative equity = £20,000 financed).
+Set your real deposit separately—the finance amount will reflect borrowing for the car plus the negative equity.

 Check your finance options